Jeanette Wilson: Dietary supplements

 In July 2020, RNZ reported that Wilson was claiming that a bluetooth device called the Healy Resonance she sells for the starting price of $780 can dose vitamins "vibrationally."
 In a sales-pitch, Wilson says "This is the best investment you'll probably make your whole life, for what it can do for you and your family".
 The Consumer NZ head of research said Wilson's claims were "a load of nonsense and unfortunately these kinds of claims are rife and enforcement is lacking which means shonky traders are making advantage of the situation".
 Physics professor Richard Easther of the University of Auckland says that claims being made about the product are not valid, and that he "wouldn't touch this with a barge pole."
 A Medsafe spokesman said Healy was being sold by Wilson as a medical device, therefore its promotion via testimonial was not permitted.
 The statement went on to warn that consumers with serious health conditions should speak to a healthcare professional before buying a device like the Healy.

 At her shows, Wilson advertises a dietary supplement, called alfa PXP Royale, made from micronised black rice.
 The supplement is sold by Enzacta, a multi-level marketing company for which Wilson is a promoter, at a dramatic markup relative to the cost of whole purple rice sold in supermarkets or "micronised purple rice" sold online.
 The Spinoff reported that Wilson promotes PXP Royale as "the most amazing product on the face of the Earth", and sells jars containing 30 servings at NZD$148 each.
-Wilson has claimed of PXP, that "You can use it as a preventative or you can keep a jar in the cupboard and then if anybody in the family starts to have symptoms you can introduce it to the diet at that stage."
+Wilson has claimed of PXP, that it could be used preventatively or when someone starts having symptoms.
 She also suggested, against all evidence, that "the people most at risk [from COVID-19] are obviously the younger people, as in babies and children that haven't got such a robust immune system".

-A surgeon interviewed by Australia's A Current Affair television show criticised the marketing of the supplement, stating that customers are "wasting their money, and for this product a large amount of money; and secondly, they may be led to believe they don't need to take their effective treatments for conditions they may actually have."
-Despite this, Wilson claims that the "purple powder" can help elderly people "keep their vibrations up", and at one performance she invited an audience member to speak with her about the "best thing for scar tissue" off camera, so that "trading standards don't become all uppity."
+A surgeon interviewed by Australia's A Current Affair television show criticised the marketing of the supplement, stating that customers are "wasting their money"...[and]..."they may be led to believe they don't need to take their effective treatments for conditions they may actually have."
+Despite this, Wilson claims that the "purple powder" can help elderly people "keep their vibrations up".